-As a resident of Far North Queensland and a keen wildlife observer and photographer, I have had the privilege of seeing crocodiles - both estuarine and freshwater - on numerous occasions.
-As a documentary film maker, I have had to study relevant information about crocodiles for a soon to be released film on National Geographic Channel.
+As a resident of Far North Queensland and a keen wildlife observer I have had the privilege of seeing crocodiles - both estuarine and freshwater - on numerous occasions.
 By exercising common sense and abiding by relevant laws and regulations, I have been able to enjoy this experience without once feeling like I was in danger.